September 21, 2020

 After you have created these three variables, enable Preview and Debug mode in GTM and head to the website where you’re working on.
 At the end of URL add ?utm_medium=test1&utm_source=test2&utm_campaign=test3.
 If the URL you’re working on already has some query (it starts with a question mark), then just add &utm_medium=test1&utm_source=test2&utm_campaign=test3 to the end of the link and hit enter.

 The page will refresh, GTM Preview and Debug console will load.
-Click on any event (e.g. Page view) and open Variables tab.
+Click on any event (e.g. Page view (which is now known as Container Loaded)) and open Variables tab.
 The result should look like this:

 Want to extract part of the URL path?